Emperor Huizong of Song: Biography

 Emperor Huizong, besides his partaking in state affairs that favoured the reformist party that supported Wang Anshi's New Policies, was a cultured leader who spent much of his time admiring the arts.
 He was a collector of paintings, calligraphy, and antiques of previous dynasties, building huge collections of each for his amusement.
 He wrote poems of his own, was known as an avid painter, created his own calligraphy style, had interests in architecture and garden design, and even wrote treatises on medicine and Taoism.
 He assembled an entourage of painters that were first pre-screened in an examination to enter as official artists of the imperial court, and made reforms to court music.
 Like many learned men of his age, he was quite a polymath personality, and is even considered to be one of the greatest Chinese artists of all time.
 He constantly proclaimed legitimacy through cultural, religious, and artistic means.
 In 1106, he had artisans recast of the symbolic Nine Tripod Cauldrons to assert his authority.
-However, his reign would be forever scarred by the decisions made (by counsel he received) on handling foreign policy, as the end of his reign marked a period of disaster for the Song Empire.
+However, his reign would be forever scarred by the decisions made (by counsel he received) on handling foreign policies, as the end of his reign marked a period of disaster for the Song Empire.

+Taxation

+According to historian Chen Fuliang (1137-1203), during the Xuanhe period of Emperor Huizong, various educational and other taxes were merged into the jingzhi tax.
+In the Shaoxing period, over twenty taxes were combined into the zongzhi tax, including real estate and other specific taxes.
+Various taxes were allocated for monthly spending.
+In installments, the government reduced grain costs, required loans repaid in cash, increased marketplace taxes, and provided bureaucratic payments.
+Officials continued Xuanhe period taxes after his reign and benefited from the zongzhi tax for military spending.